 Your Input Matters

-Using the Deciding Together Guide in the ISP Discussion
+The Deciding Together Guide in the ISP Discussion

 Your child’s ISP is based on your child’s long-term and short-term needs and goals.
-Think about your child’s best life and let that be a guide talking through an ISP—What would help your child enjoy activities, build relationships and learn new skills?
-See the Deciding Together Guide and Deciding Together: What It Is and What It Isn’t to better understand this process.
+Think about your child’s best life and let that be a guide while talking through an ISP—What would help your child enjoy activities, build relationships and learn new skills?
+See the Deciding Together Guide and Deciding Together: What It Is and What It Isn’t to better understand this collaborative process.

 Parental Payment Fee and Your Child’s Plan

-Focus on Goals Rather Than Specific Items or Services
+Focus on Goals

 Examples of What You Might Include in an ISP